 3. Feel okay saying “no.”

 “By trade and personality, we are ‘yes’ people who serve people.
 Learn to create a work/life balance by saying no to events and projects and saying yes to time for yourself.
 You deserve it.
-It’s okay to say no when your personal health will benefit.
-This will also direct you to start saying yes to projects that are truly worthwhile.”
+It’s okay to say no. This will also direct you to start saying yes to projects that are truly worthwhile.”

 4. Have a power outage once a month for 24 hours.

 “Wake up with the sun and go to bed as it gets dark, if possible.
 Invite friends over or do it by yourself.
 Turn all electricity and technology off.
 Light some candles, play board games, get into deep conversations, read a book, meditate—the list goes on.
 Pouring yourself a glass of something delicious adds to the fun.”